 Doing the work by hand is not really effective!

 Here are the step-by-step instructions to restore a paint finish that is severely faded (excluding paint that has completely failed):

 The first step is to thoroughly wash your car with Dawn dish washing liquid and then use a clay bar to remove the bonded contamination and dead paint.
 As your car’s paint oxidizes, small particles of the top layer of paint flake off.
 This “dead paint” and the grime that sticks to it needs to be removed.

-An automotive clay bar is the fast and easy way to remove the dead paint and bonded contamination.
+A good automotive clay bar system is the fast and easy way to remove the dead paint and bonded contamination.
 You might as well use the least expensive detailing clay you can find, because it’s going to be trash when you’re finished with it.

 The cleaning step was the easy part.
 Now the fun begins.
-You need to polish your car with two grades of polish.
+You need to polish your car with two different grades.
 The first grade is a cutting polish, commonly called a compound.
-The second grade is a finishing polish.
+Second is a finishing polish.

 The cutting polish I recommend most is Meguiar’s Ultimate Compound.
-It’s new and uses a new micro abrasive technology.
-It will remove the top layer of damaged paint without scouring the finish.
-This is important because you need to get the job done while removing as little paint as possible.
-After all, the oxidation already took its toll.
+It uses a micro abrasive technology that removes the top layer of damaged paint without scouring the finish.
+This is important because you need to remove as little paint as possible.
+After all, the oxidation has already taken its toll.

-WARNING: If your car’s paint is badly oxidized, be very careful polishing plastic bumper caps, plastic mirrors and anywhere there is a raised edge.
+WARNING: If your car’s paint is badly oxidized, be very careful polishing plastic bumper caps, plastic mirrors and anywhere with a raised edge.
 Painted plastic parts oxidize faster than painted metal parts.
-Be cautious and polish these areas by hand using a finishing polish only.
-Do not use a cutting polish on painted plastic parts.
-Be careful on raised edges, too, as the paint will be thinner.
+Polish these areas by hand using a finishing polish only.

-Next in our Paint Repair Clinic Series: Paintless Dent Repair.
+The next topic in our Paint Repair Clinic Series: Paintless Dent Repair!